liran-funaro/objsize/README.md

 # Complex Data

-`objsize` can calculate the size of an object's entire sub-tree regardless of the type of objects in it, and its depth.
+`objsize` can calculate the size of an object's entire sub-tree in bytes regardless of the type of objects in it, and its depth.

 Here is a complex data structure, for example, that include a self reference: